EllieMP/koa-api-boilerplate/readme.md

 # KoaJS HTTP API Boilerplate

-This is a boilerplate code repository for building a HTTP API using KoaJS, a modern web framework for Node.js.
+This is a boilerplate code repository for building a REST API using KoaJS, a modern web framework for Node.js.
 It provides a starting point for building scalable and maintainable APIs.

+This repository is not yet complete.
+This readme currently outlines the goals of this repository.

 ## Features